boytchev/texture-generator/docs/isolines.md

 This texture renders looped concentric lines like [contour lines](https://en.wikipedia.org/wiki/Contour_line) found in topographic and meteorological maps.
 The generated texture is intended for color maps.
-Click on an snapshot to open it online.
+Click on a snapshot to open it online.

 <p class="gallery">